itssakshigawande75-dot/Corporate-Data-Analyzer/README.md

 Select a Text column for grouping.
 Choose an Aggregation method (e.g., Sum).
 Select a Numeric column for the calculation.
-Preview: Click Preview Report to see the table and Preview Chart to generate the visual.
+Preview  : Click Preview Report to see the table and Preview Chart to generate the visual.
-Save Results: Use the Export buttons to save your report or chart to your local folder.
+Save Results  : Use the Export buttons to save your report or chart to your local folder.

  Preview :
 ![App Screenshot](app_preview.png.png)